jatinrathod1/Excel-To-SharePoint-Using-PowerShell/README.md

-# Excel to SharePoint List Sync using PowerShell 🚀
+# Excel to SharePoint List Sync using PowerShell (Lookup Columns) 🚀

 This PowerShell script automates the process of importing data from a **local Excel file** 📊 into a **SharePoint Online List** 🌐.
 It reads data using the `Import-Excel` module, resolves **lookup columns**, and adds or updates list items in SharePoint via `PnP PowerShell`.